-• U.S. Life Insurance.
+- U.S. Life Insurance.
 We offer and manage a variety of insurance and fixed annuity products.
 Our primary insurance products include life and long-term care insurance.
-For the year ended December 31,

-- 2011, our U.S. Life Insurance segment's net income available to Genworth Financial, Inc.'s common stockholders and net operating income available to Genworth Financial, Inc.'s common stockholders were \$356 million and \$388 million, respectively. - International Protection.
+For the year ended December 31, 2011, our U.S. Life Insurance segment's net income available to Genworth Financial, Inc.'s common stockholders and net operating income available to Genworth Financial, Inc.'s common stockholders were \$432 million and \$462 million, respectively. - International Protection.
 We are a leading provider of payment protection coverages (referred to as lifestyle protection) in multiple European countries.
 Our lifestyle protection insurance products primarily help consumers meet specified payment obligations should they become unable to pay due to accident, illness, involuntary unemployment, disability or death.
-For the year ended December 31, 2011, our International Protection segment's net income available to Genworth Financial, Inc.'s common stockholders and net operating income available to Genworth Financial, Inc.'s common stockholders were \$90 million and \$91 million, respectively. - Wealth Management.
+For the year ended December 31, 2011, our International Protection segment's net income available to Genworth Financial, Inc.'s common stockholders and net operating income available to Genworth Financial, Inc.'s common stockholders were \$93 million and \$94 million, respectively. - Wealth Management.
 We offer and manage a variety of wealth management products that include managed account programs together with advisor support and financial planning services.
-For the year ended December 31, 2011, our Wealth Management segment's net income available to Genworth Financial, Inc.'s common stockholders and net operating income available to Genworth Financial, Inc.'s common stockholders were both \$47 million. - International Mortgage Insurance.
-We are a leading provider of mortgage insurance products and related services in Canada, Australia, Mexico and multiple European countries.
-Our products predominantly insure prime-based, individually underwritten residential mortgage loans, also known as flow mortgage insurance.
+For the year ended December 31, 2011, our Wealth Management segment's net income available to Genworth Financial, Inc.'s common stockholders and net operating income available to Genworth Financial, Inc.'s common stockholders were both \$47 million.

+- International Mortgage Insurance.
+We are a leading provider of mortgage insurance products and related services in Canada, Australia, Mexico and multiple European countries. insure prime-based, products predominantly individually underwritten residential mortgage loans, also known as flow mortgage insurance.
 On a limited basis, we also provide mortgage insurance on a structured, or bulk, basis that aids in the sale of mortgages to the capital markets and helps lenders manage capital and risk.
 Additionally, we offer services, analytical tools and technology that enable lenders to operate efficiently and manage risk.
-For the year ended December 31, 2011, our International Mortgage Insurance segment's net income available to Genworth Financial, Inc.'s common stockholders were \$353 million and \$328 million, respectively. - U.S. Mortgage Insurance.
+For the year ended December 31, 2011, our International Mortgage Insurance segment's net income available to Genworth Financial, Inc.'s common stockholders and net operating income available to Genworth Financial, Inc.'s common stockholders were \$357 million and \$332 million, respectively. - U.S. Mortgage Insurance.
 In the United States, we offer mortgage insurance products predominantly insuring prime-based, individually underwritten residential mortgage loans, also known as flow mortgage insurance.
 We selectively provide mortgage insurance on a bulk basis with essentially all of our bulk writings prime-based.
 Additionally, we offer services, analytical tools and technology that enable lenders to operate efficiently and manage risk.
-For the year ended December 31, 2011, our U.S. Mortgage Insurance segment's net loss available to Genworth Financial, Inc.'s common stockholders and net operating loss available to Genworth Financial, Inc.'s common stockholders were \$483 million and \$513 million, respectively. - Runoff.
+For the year ended December 31, 2011, our U.S. Mortgage Insurance segment's net loss available to Genworth Financial, Inc.'s common stockholders and net operating loss available to Genworth Financial, Inc.'s common stockholders were \$477 million and \$507 million, respectively. - Runoff.
 The Runoff segment includes the results of non-strategic products which are no longer actively sold.
 Our non-strategic products include our variable annuity, variable life insurance, institutional, corporate-owned life insurance and Medicare supplement insurance products.
 Institutional products consist of: funding agreements, funding agreements backing notes ("FABNs") and guaranteed investment contracts ("GICs").
 In January 2011, we discontinued new sales of retail and group variable annuities while continuing to service our existing blocks of business.
 Effective October 1, 2011, we completed the sale of our Medicare supplement insurance business.
-For the year ended December 31, 2011, our Runoff segment's net loss available to Genworth Financial, Inc.'s common stockholders was \$37 million and net operating income available to Genworth Financial, Inc.'s common stockholders was \$27 million.
+For the year ended December 31, 2011, our Runoff segment's net loss available to Genworth Financial, Inc.'s common stockholders was \$53 million and net operating income available to Genworth Financial, Inc.'s common stockholders was \$25 million.